Declan446/irish-recipes/README.md

 **Acknowledgements:**
-* I received inspiration for the top restaurants page from my mini project *Thorin and company* not only the layout but also the code help me display the page.
+* I received inspiration for the top restaurants page from my mini project *Thorin and company* not only the layout but also the code helped me display the page.

 * I received inspiration for the Collapsible Accordion from the mini project *Task manager* .
 In the mini project they use a Materialize Accordion and i used a Bootstrap one .

 * I received inspiration for the Bootstrap theme(clean blog) from the mini project *Thorin and company*.

+* I used the functions i learned in the task manager to get the crud working.